 Most importantly, Meter doesn’t charge for hardware upfront.
 When working with Meter, you simply pay monthly to ensure your network is working well, and hardware is included in the package.
 Upgrades, repairs, and replacements are considered part of that agreement.

-Comprehensive Network Design with Meter
+Comprehensive network design with Meter

 Network hardware does not make the network in and of itself.
 Organizations must have a design in place to account for the physical makeup of the business, locations of doing business, guest access, and more.
 Instead of forcing a business to either internalize a network team in their organization or juggle yet another third-party vendor, Meter combines network hardware, network design, ongoing support, maintenance, and upkeep into a single, easy-to-manage service.